Godzilla (1998 film): Animated series

 An animated series was produced as a sequel and aired on Fox Kids from 1998 to 2000.
-In the series, Dr. Tatopoulos accidentally discovers the egg that survived the aerial bombardment before it hatches, in a minor change from the ending in the 1998 film.
-The creature hatches after Nick Tatopoulos stumbles onto it and it assumes him to be its parent.
-Subsequently, Dr. Tatopoulos and his associates form a research team, investigating strange occurrences and defending mankind from dangerous mutations with the new Godzilla, which grew to full size in a few days, serving as humanity's protector from the new threats.
+In the series, Dr. Niko "Nick" Tatopoulos accidentally discovers the egg that survived the aerial bombardment before it hatches, in a minor change from the ending in the 1998 film.
+The new Godzilla hatches after Nick stumbles onto it and it assumes him to be its parent.
+Subsequently, Nick and his associates form a research team, investigating strange occurrences and defending mankind from dangerous mutations with Godzilla, which grew to full size in a few days, serving as humanity's protector from the new threats.

 Reboots

-In 1999, Toho rebooted the Japanese series with Godzilla 2000, igniting the Millennium series.
+In 1999, Toho rebooted the Japanese series with Godzilla 2000, launching the franchise's Millennium series.
 Toho originally planned to revive the series in 2005 to commemorate the franchise's 50th anniversary.
 However, Toho chose to revive the series early due to popular demand, producer Shogo Tomiyama stated, "The shape of the American version of Godzilla was so different from the Japanese version that there was a clamor among fans and company officials to create a Godzilla unique to Japan."

 In 2014, Legendary Pictures and Warner Bros.
 Pictures released their own Hollywood reboot of the same name.
 Producer Thomas Tull was adamant about keeping their Godzilla design consistent with the Toho version and expressed puzzlement as to why the crew behind TriStar's Godzilla drastically changed the design to the point that it was "unrecognizable."
-The film generated its own sequels, Godzilla: King of the Monsters and Godzilla vs. Kong, creating a cinematic universe media franchise titled the MonsterVerse.
+The film generated its own sequels that expanded into a shared-universe franchise titled the Monsterverse.